ibm-cloud-docs/security-hub/best-practices.md

 Helping ensure the proper configuration of IAM policies is one of the greatest factors in reducing the cost of a data breach per the [IBM Cost of Data Breach 2024 report](https://www.ibm.com/reports/data-breach){: external}.

+### Enforce least-privilege account settings as code
+{: #bp-access-terraform}

+Use the [`terraform-ibm-iam-account-settings`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} module to restrict sensitive account-level capabilities — such as the ability to create platform API keys or service IDs — to only those who require them.
+Defining these restrictions in Terraform ensures they are applied consistently and cannot be inadvertently bypassed.

 ## Take advantage of access groups
 {: #bp-groups}